jkomoros/prompt-garden/README.md

 Install the package `npm install -g .`

-Run `prompt-garden`.
-You can pick a non-default seed to grow by running `prompt-garden --seed SEED_ID`
+Run `garden`.
+You can pick a non-default seed to grow by running `garden --seed SEED_ID`

 ### Developing